01 of 09

 Yellow and White French Country

 A palette of white plus one other pure color is a classic look, and for good reason.
 The white keeps the look fresh and simple, while the color adds contrast and depth.
-The room here matches white to a buttery shade of yellow on the walls, and a slightly darker yellow on the bedding.
-The cheery sunflowers provide the crowning touch to this restful and lovely French country bedroom.Continue to 7 of 9 below.
+The room here matches white to a buttery shade of yellow on the walls and a slightly darker yellow on the bedding.
+The cheery sunflowers provide the crowning touch on this restful and lovely French country bedroom.Continue to 7 of 9 below.

 07 of 09